sharontherese/latin-mass-funeral/content/dies-irae/index.md

 The Dies Irae is the sequence in the Requiem Mass[^1].
 It is considered the greatest of all sequences, and has been the subject of intense and widespread study and meditation, as well as hundreds of translations.

 Perhaps the most famous commentary on the sequence is Fr.
 Nicholas Gihr's book _Dies Irae_[^2], which is regrettably difficult to find in print or online.
-I have a photo project based on his book [here](https://sharonkabel.com/dies-irae/).
+I have a photo project based on his book here.[^3]

-Philip Schaff, a 19th century Protestant theological, wrote an extensive essay on the authorship, history, and translations of the sequence.[^3]
+Philip Schaff, a 19th century Protestant theological, wrote an extensive essay on the authorship, history, and translations of the sequence.[^4]

-For shorter meditations on the Dies Irae, older editions of Catholic newspapers have much to offer.[^4]
+For shorter meditations on the Dies Irae, older editions of Catholic newspapers have much to offer.[^5]

-The gregorian setting for the Dies Irae can be found on the [music](/music/) page.

 # Full text of the Dies Irae